dotlang/language/README.md

 7. If lambda is assigned to a variable, you can invoke itself from inside (Example 9).
 8. You can put multiple statements in a lambda and separate them with comma (Example 10).
 9. Example 11 is another way to generate an array literal.
 You specify start and end and a function which accepts current element and returns the next element.
 This can be used to implement loops.
 Execution of the lambda will continue until it's output is equal to the end marker.
+10. Writing name of a function without input creates a lambda with inputs same as function inputs.
+This notation can also be used with array and maps.

 # Generics